GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 === Confidentiality
-The component is designed to collect health metrics that are sensitive by nature, such as heart rate, heart rate variability and skin temperature.
+The component is designed to collect health metrics that are sensitive by nature, such as heart rate and heart rate variability.
 Even though no personally identifiable information is intended to be handled, care must be taken to ensure that the processing of data is in accordance with privacy regulations such as GDPR.

 To address this, all test data used during development and experimentation will be anonymized.
 No user names, contact information, or device IDs linked to individuals will be stored or processed in any way that could allow for re-identification.
 No data will be stored within the component, only processing of the data.
 No data will be shared externally or stored in the cloud.